powerapi-ng/pyRAPL/README.md

 You can also use an output to handle this results, for example with the csv output : `measure.export(csv_output)`

+## Measure the energy consumption of a block

+Pyarpl allows also to measure a block with of instructions using the keyword  ```with```  as the example below:

+	import pyRAPL

+	pyRAPL.setup()

+	whith pyRAPL.Measurement('toto'):

+		# ...
+		# Piece of code to measure energy consumption
+    	# ...

+This will print the energy consumption of the block.
+To handle the measures instead of just printing them you can use any [`Output`](https://pyrapl.readthedocs.io/en/latest/Outputs_API.html) class that you pass to the Measurement object

+	import pyRAPL
+	pyRAPL.setup()

+	dataoutput= pyRAPL.outputs.DataFrameOutput()

+	whith pyRAPL.Measurement('toto',output=dataoutput):

+		# ...
+		# Piece of code to measure energy consumption
+    	# ...

+	dataoutput.data.head()

 # Miscellaneous